 What Are the Benefits of Home Automation?

-There are tons of reasons you may want to invest in home automation, but they generally fall into five categories.
+There are tons of reasons you may want to invest in home automation, but they generally fall into five key categories.

 - Convenience.
 This is one of the primary reasons people start down the smart-home path.
 It just makes life a little easier when your home automates all the mundane tasks you used to have to do on a day-to-day basis.
-If your robot vacuum knows to sweep the kitchen every Saturday, it means you don’t have to.
+If your robot vacuum knows to clean the kitchen every Saturday, it means you don’t have to.

 - Safety.
 A lot of smart-home technology is centered around your home’s security system, and there’s a good reason for that.
 No one piece of security equipment will protect your home comprehensively, but a network of pieces of equipment all working and thinking together can.